Thousands of agencies have had the same realization over the past 20 or so years: customer engagement is how you succeed.

 You can use relevant customer data like purchase history and industry type, but don’t worry about getting it exactly right.

 Noah is already more useful than demographics data alone.
 He’s someone you can talk to now ; he's less of a statistic.

 You probably won’t need to get any customer insight on this one.
 The point here isn’t to perfectly guess your prospect’s career details, but rather their mindset when entering your sales funnel.

 “What can you tell me about yourself?
 Career, family, hobbies, etc.”

 Everyone has an angle.

 The context of the interaction between your prospect and your company affects how you’ll market to them, what messages will work, and how much you really want them as your customer.

 Their next big goal is to open up another location in North Carolina, which happens to be where Noah’s family lives.
-To this point, most of their business has been from word of mouth, but they’re starting to see an influx of organic traffic that they’d like to convert more of.
+To this point, most of their business has been from word of mouth, but they’re starting to see an influx of organic traffic, and they’d like to convert more of that traffic.